-Figure 12: web of caterpillars around sensors, Ghana
+Figure 15: web of caterpillars around sensors, Ghana

+Similarly, a standard weather station usually has a nice and well ventilated screened housing for temperature and relative humidity sensors.
+When we opened such a housing in Ghana, we noticed a web of caterpillars around the sensors.
 We also want to reduce the costs of our station.
 This is a typical research grade radiation sensor that costs about US\$6000.
 By using mass-produced sensors, we hope to significantly reduce the costs.
 For example, the ZyTemp TN9, which is normally used in non-contact medical thermometers, can accurately measure long wave radiation at a fraction of the costs of an official radiation sensor.